Sixties Music Films S.F.History Guides Photography Novels Cookbooks S.F.Films

 by Skip Stone, Paul Williams

-Truly impressive overview of the personalities and events of the Hippy Movement, how they influenced the course of history and transformed American society!
+Truly impressive overview of the personalities and events of the Hippy Movement,

 Peter Braunstein (Editor) Michael William Doyle(Editor)